 3. Mannequin Bust

 Props can be used to show your jewelry in the best possible way.
-Mannequin bust is the best way to present necklaces.
-Photograph the jewelry products on a white mannequin bust and you can remove the background later to show you product on only on white mannequin bust.
+A mannequin bust is the best way to present necklaces.
+Photograph the jewelry products on a white mannequin bust and you can remove the background later to show your product only on a white mannequin bust.